Clickport vs Cloudflare Web Analytics in 2026

 No DPA has issued a Cloudflare Web Analytics-specific decision.
 The legal exposure is real but, as of today, untested.
 CNPD 2021/533 applied Schrems II reasoning to a different Cloudflare data flow (census data).

-There is one DPA decision that has applied Schrems II reasoning to Cloudflare directly: in April 2021, the Portuguese DPA (Deliberação 2021/533) suspended the Portuguese National Statistics Institute's transfers of census data to Cloudflare within 12 hours.
-The CNPD concluded that Standard Contractual Clauses were insufficient because Cloudflare is subject to US surveillance law.
+One DPA decision has applied Schrems II reasoning to Cloudflare directly.
+In April 2021, the Portuguese DPA (Deliberação 2021/533) suspended the Portuguese National Statistics Institute's transfers of census data to Cloudflare inside 12 hours.
+The CNPD ruled that Standard Contractual Clauses were not enough, because Cloudflare is subject to US surveillance law.

 That ruling was about census data, not Web Analytics.
 No DPA has issued a Cloudflare Web Analytics-specific decision.
-The legal reasoning is the same one that struck down GA4 in seven jurisdictions, but applied to this product specifically, it remains untested.
+The reasoning is the same one that struck down GA4 in seven jurisdictions.
+Pointed at this product, though, it's untested.

 There's no EU-residency option for Web Analytics.
-Cloudflare offers EU data localization through products like Zaraz and the Data Localization Suite, but Web Analytics is not on that list.
-EU visitor data is processed at the nearest edge (which for EU visitors is in the EU), but the aggregated analytics flows to Cloudflare's global infrastructure.
+Cloudflare offers EU data localization through products like Zaraz and the Data Localization Suite.
+Web Analytics isn't on the list.
+EU visitor data is processed at the nearest edge, which for EU visitors is in the EU, but the aggregated analytics flow out to Cloudflare's global infrastructure.

-Cookieless is necessary but not sufficient.
-GDPR and ePrivacy compliance isn't only about cookies.
-The processing of an IP address, even briefly, by a US-jurisdictional processor still falls under the Schrems II reasoning.
-Cloudflare's marketing line that "your site won't need a cookie banner because of us" is technically defensible at the cookie level.
-At the legal-basis level, opinions differ.
+Cookieless is necessary, not sufficient.
+GDPR and ePrivacy compliance was never only about cookies.
+Processing an IP address, even for a moment, by a processor under US jurisdiction still falls inside the Schrems II reasoning.
+Cloudflare's line that "your site won't need a cookie banner because of us" holds up at the cookie level.
+At the legal-basis level, lawyers disagree.

 Clickport is hosted in Germany on Hetzner servers in Gunzenhausen.
 EU-incorporated processor, EU data residency, zero sub-processors that touch visitor analytics data.
 No US jurisdictional exposure, no Schrems chain to break.
-When a customer hits your site from Berlin, their data stays in the EU all the way through.
+When someone hits your site from Berlin, their data stays in the EU the whole way.

-If you're a US company serving US customers, this is irrelevant.
-If you're an EU site or a US site with EU traffic, it's the single most important difference between the two products.
+If you're a US company serving US customers, none of this touches you.
+If you're an EU site, or a US site with EU traffic, it's the single biggest difference between the two products.

 Features Cloudflare doesn't have